 - Unacknowledged (CLIENT ACK PENDING) Messages Messages that have been received by a client and are awaiting acknowledgement from the client.
 These are "pending messages" which are removed from the destination/system when the acknowledgement is received. - Uncommitted Messages Messages that have been received by a client within a transaction which has not yet been committed or rolled back.
-When the client successfully commits the transaction the messages are removed from the system. - Rolled-back Messages Messages that are put back on a destination because of the successful rollback of a transaction. - These messages might or might not be ready for redelivery to the clients immediately, depending on the redelivery parameters (i.e., Redelivery Delay and/or RedeliveryDelayOverride and RedeliveryLimit) configured on the associated connection factory and destination. - If there is a redelivery delay configured, then, for the duration of that delay, the messages are not available for redelivery and the messages are counted as "pending" in the destination statistics.
+When the client successfully commits the transaction the messages are removed from the system. - Rolled-back Messages Messages that are put back on a destination because of the successful rollback of a transaction.

+These messages might or might not be ready for redelivery to the clients immediately, depending on the redelivery parameters (i.e., RedeliveryDelay and/or RedeliveryDelayOverride and RedeliveryLimit) configured on the associated connection factory and destination, or whether rollback requests are internally processed asynchronously.
+Consequently, a message that's involved in a consume operation subject to a rollback request may not be visible to a consume receiveNoWait() call if the call is made immediately after the rollback request.

+If there is a redelivery delay configured, then, for the duration of that delay, the messages are not available for redelivery and the messages are counted as "pending" in the destination statistics.
 After the delay period, if the redelivery limit has not been exceeded, then they are delivered and are counted as "current" messages in the destination statistics.
-If the redelivery limit has been exceeded, then the messages are moved to the error destination, if one has been configured, or are dropped, if no error destination has been configured. - Recovered Messages Messages that appear on the queue because of an explicit call to session "recover" by the client.
+If the redelivery limit has been exceeded, then the messages are moved to the error destination, if one has been configured, or are dropped, if no error destination has been configured.

+Rollbacks can affect the order in which messages are processed.
+A rolled back message can be redelivered after subsequent messages in the same queue or subscription are processed.
+If strict message ordering is required, see Using Message Unit-of-Order in Programming JMS for Oracle WebLogic Server.

+- Recovered Messages Messages that appear on the queue because of an explicit call to session "recover" by the client.
 These messages are similar to the Rolled-back Messages discussed above. - Redelivered Messages Messages that reappear on the destination because of an unsuccessful delivery attempt to the client.
 These messages are similar to the Rolled-back Messages discussed above.